dsc-akgec/probation-projects/Vishesh Dhawan/GameSite/Readme.md

 1 **** BOUNCING BALLS ****
 The game starts with 30 balls in random motion, and a white circle near the top left on the screen.
-The movement of white circle can be controlled with the 4 cursor keys. you have to take the random coloured balls inside the white circle to "eat" it, and like this you have to finish all the balls to windthe game.
+The movement of white circle can be controlled with the 4 cursor keys. you have to take the random coloured balls inside the white circle to "eat" it, and like this you have to finish all the balls to win the game.

 2) **** SNAKE ****